Which city is cheaper, Charleston or Fort Lauderdale?

 Fort Lauderdale is a popular place that is full of things to see and experience.
 If you have one week, this coastal city makes for a great vacation.
 One of the main draws to the area is the beaches.
 One week should give you a good understanding of everything this coastal city has to offer.
 It has many unique tourist attractions and fascinating things to do.

-The southern coastal town of Charleston offers museums and nightlife.
+The classic coastal town of Charleston offers museums and nightlife.
 It's a great spot for a beach vacation.
 The length of your trip often depends on your style of travel.
 For many, it makes a great getaway for one week.
 Because of this, one week is usually enough time for a trip here.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Fort Lauderdale is $182, while the average daily cost in Charleston is $170.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Fort Lauderdale and Charleston in more detail.

 Looking for a hotel in Fort Lauderdale or Charleston?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.